-- 1. In order to remain as an active member of the State Bar, Respondent was required to complete 25 hours of minimum continuing legal education ("MCLE") during the period of February 1, 2008, through January 31, 2011 (the "compliance period"). - 2.
-On January 30, 2012, Respondent reported to the State Bar that he was in compliance with the MCLE requirements, and, in particular, that he had completed his MCLE during the compliance period. - 3.
-In fact, Respondent had not completed any MCLE courses within the compliance period. - 4.
-When Respondent reported to the State Bar that he was in compliance with the MCLE requirements, Respondent knew that he had not completed the MCLE during the compliance period as required. - 5.
-Respondent took MCLE courses necessary to come into compliance after being contacted by Membership Services regarding an audit of his MCLE compliance.
-Respondent timely complied with the audit and completed his required MCLE on November 24, 2012.
+- 1. In order to remain as an active member of the State Bar, Respondent was required to complete 7 hours (pro-rated) of minimum continuing legal education ("MCLE") during the period of May 21, 2010 through January 31, 2011 (the "Compliance Period"). - 2.
+On January 28, 2011, Respondent reported to the State Bar that she was in compliance with the MCLE requirements, and, in particular, that she had completed her MCLE during the Compliance Period. - 3.
+In fact, Respondent had not completed all the required MCLE courses within the Compliance Period. - 4.
+When Respondent reported to the State Bar that she was in compliance with the MCLE requirements, Respondent knew or was grossly negligent in not knowing that she had not completed the MCLE during the compliance period as required. - 5.
+As of the date of this Stipulation Re Facts, Conclustions of Law And Disposition, Respondent has not completed the required MCLE, and, as a result, is currently enrolled inactive.